 Windows wide open to soft gentle breezes…it was springtime!
 My favorite time of year.
 And what better time to do spring cleaning?
 “But what does cleaning have to do with grandkids?”
 Well, read on…

-A couple of years ago, I was in the midst of my pulizie di Pasqua (Spring cleaning).
+A couple of years ago, I was in the midst of my pulizie di Pasqua (Spring or Easter cleaning).
 And a major de-cluttering campaign as well.
 So I took a few things over to my daughter’s house, including a used padded envelope, which my four-year old granddaughter promptly started ripping apart.
 But so engrossed was I in hearing of my son-in-law’s escapade falling up the stairs, that I didn’t notice.
 Yes, he really fell up the stairs — he’s a very talented guy!”

 What are you doing?”
 I eventually asked her.